A BARD DAYS NIGHT

 Gabrielle was laughing so hard, she fell onto a chair.
-It tipped over, sending her spilling backward onto the floor.
-Xena watched in confusion as the entire troupe emptied their glasses again, and just as quickly poured a refill.
+It tipped over, sending her spilling backwards onto the floor.
+Xena watched in confusion as the everyone in the room emptied their glasses again, and just as quickly poured a refill.
 Xena narrowed her eyes and looked down at the laughing bard on the floor.

-Gabrielle was feeling around trying to find her toga hat, which had rolled away from her head.
+Gabrielle was feeling around the floor trying to find her toga hat, which had rolled away from her head.

 "My hat!
-My hat!" she managed to call out, choking all the while on laughter.
-Xena sighed and lifted the fruit adorned turban from the floor.
+May hat!"
+She managed to call out, choking all the while on her laughter.
+Xena sighed and lifted the fruit adorned toga turban from the floor.
 She examined the hideous bonnet and rolled her eyes, then she unceremoniously pulled Gabrielle up from the floor by her arm, and stuffed the turban back down onto her head.
 It leaned crookedly to one side.
 Gabrielle adjusted the adornment, making it worse.
 She smiled at her warrior and giggled.